-The ADS5270 provides internal references, or can optionally be driven with external references.
-Best performance can be achieved through the internal reference mode.
+The ADS5272 provides internal references, or can optionally be driven with external references.
+Best performance is achieved through the internal reference mode.

 The device is available in a TQFP-80 PowerPAD package and is specified over a -40°C to +85°C operating range.